 Welcome!

-Thank you for taking an interest in becoming the new Chaplain to the University of Cumbria in Lancaster.
+Thank you for taking an interest in becoming the new Anglican Chaplain to the University of Cumbria in Lancaster.
 I hope you will find the information in this pack useful and inspiring.

 It’s an exciting time to join the Diocese of Blackburn and the University of Cumbria.
 The University is relatively young but is dynamically stepping forward to meet the needs of the 21st century, and as a Diocese we continue to energetically pursue Vision 2026.
 Our Vision has the ambition to see healthy churches transforming communities across Lancashire, by Making Disciples, Being Witnesses, Growing Leaders and Inspiring Children and Young People.